EthosTeckno/point-of-sale/README.md

 ### Point of Sale Tutorial
-The distributed and increasingly connected nature of data management has enabled all sorts of workflows that were not possible until recently.
-Combined with the increasing popularity of mobile payment processors (Apply Pay, Bitcoin etc), we are seeing lots of POS type apps that enable small vendors to sell their wares.
+The distributed and increasingly connected nature of data management allows for all sorts of workflows that were not possible before.
+Combined with the increasing popularity of mobile payment processors (Apply Pay, Bitcoin etc), we are seeing lots of POS type apps that enable small vendors to sell their products.
 In this tutorial, we'll build a basic point of sale system.
 We'll create an HTML5 app using Ionic and Apache Cordova.
 This app will use pouchDB to seamlessly synch with a Cloudant backend.
 Cloudant is going to allow us to seamlessly synch our data with our app, enabling users to work offline or when they have spotty connections.
-We'll also use Cloudant to aggregate transaction history and synch that data back to the client app.'
+We'll also use Cloudant to aggregate transaction data.

 #### Step 1: Set up Cloudant
 ##### Get a Cloudant Account
-If you don't yet have one, you'll need a Cloudant account to do this exercise.
-It's free, so head on over to https://cloudant.com/sign-up/ and get one now.
+If you don't yet have one, you'll need a Cloudant account.
+It's free to use, so head on over to https://cloudant.com/sign-up/ and get one now.
 ##### Replicate the product database
 You need a product database, so we will replicate an existing database to your Cloudant account.
 1. Select 'Replication' from the left menu